Inferring networks from time series: a neural approach: Comparative performance analysis

-In figure \ref{fig:computational_performance}c we show the average training time per epoch as a function of $N$, with training conducted both on a standard laptop CPU and a standard GPU.
-Each epoch of the model equation requires $\mathcal{O}(L N^2)$ operations for the vector-matrix multiplication in eq. [\ref{eq:OLS_2}], and $\mathcal{O}(LN^2/B)$ for the stochastic gradient descent update, where we are holding $L/B$ constant to ensure comparability.
-We thus obtain an algorithmic complexity of $\mathcal{O}(L N^2)$.
-As is visible, the average $L^1$ error per edge weight remains constant over $N$, indicating that the number of gradient descent steps required to achieve a given node-averaged prediction accuracy is independent of $N$.
-The total complexity of our method is thus $\mathcal{O}(n_E \times L N^2)$, with $n_E$ the number of training epochs.
-By comparison, OLS in general has a cubic dependency on $N$, due to the required matrix inversion.
-Being a neural approach, our method can make use of GPU accelerated training, leading to an order of magnitude faster performance.
+In figure \ref{fig:computational_performance}c we show compute times to obtain 100 samples for both the neural and MALA schemes.
+The complexity of the neural scheme is $\mathcal{O}(n_\mathrm{E} \times L N^2)$, with $n_\mathrm{E}$ the number of training epochs.
+This is because each epoch of the model equation requires $\mathcal{O}(L N^2)$ operations for the vector-matrix multiplication in eq. [\ref{eq:OLS_2}], and $\mathcal{O}(LN^2/B)$ for the stochastic gradient descent update, where we are holding $L/B$ constant to ensure comparability.
+As is visible, the average $L^1$ error per edge weight remains constant over $N$, showing that the number of epochs required to achieve a given node-averaged prediction accuracy is independent of $N$.
+The preconditioned MALA scheme is considerably slower, due to the computational cost of calculating the preconditioner and the Metropolis-Hastings rejection step.

-Lastly, figures \ref{fig:computational_performance}d--e show the estimated weighted degree and triangle distributions of a graph with 1000 nodes, or 1 million edge weights to be estimated, for noisy training data.
+Lastly, figures \ref{fig:computational_performance}d--e show the estimated weighted degree and triangle distributions of a large graph with 1000 nodes, or 1 million edge weights to be estimated, for noisy training data.
 The number of weighted, undirected triangles on each node $i$ is given by $\frac{1}{2}\sum_{jk} a_{ij}a_{jk}a_{ki}$.
-The model robustly finds the true adjacency matrix, and we again quantify uncertainty on the prediction using the Hellinger distance (eq. [\ref{eq:Hellinger_distance}]) between each distribution estimated during training and the maximum likelihood estiamte.
-Estimating a network with 1000 nodes on a standard laptop CPU took about 1 hour.
+The model robustly finds the true adjacency matrix, and we again quantify uncertainty on the prediction using the standard deviation eq. [\ref{eq:std}].
+Estimating a network with 1000 nodes on a standard laptop CPU took about 1 hour, which reduces to 6 minutes when using a GPU.
 Most high-performance network inference techniques demonstrate their viability on graphs with at most this number of nodes, e.g. ConNIe \cite{Myers_Leskovec_2010} and NetINF \cite{Gomez_Rodriguez_2012}.
 In \cite{Myers_Leskovec_2010}, the authors state that graphs with 1000 nodes can typically be inferred from cascade data in under 10 minutes on a standard laptop.
 Similarly, the authors of NetINF \cite{Gomez_Rodriguez_2012} state that it can infer a network with 1000 nodes in a matter of minutes, though this algorithm does not infer edge weights, only the existence of edges, and neither technique provides uncertainty quantification.